cmacmackin/PolyCon/README.md

 `make test`.
 At present there is no facility to install the libraries on your system.

+## Example Usage
+PolyCon can be used to create generic data structures.
+An example implementation of a stack data structure (as well as a test program) can be found in `src/test/stack.f90`.
+This can be compiled with `make stack`.

 ## Documentation
 In addition to the documentation in the README, the API is documented using [FORD](https://github.com/cmacmackin/ford).
 This documentation can